Domain-Aware Probability Sampling for Hybrid Quantum Systems using Bayesian Optimization: Theoretical Analysis

 \section{Theoretical Analysis}

-We now provide theoretical guarantees for the convergence of \sol{}, our surrogate-guided approximate state preparation procedure.
+We now provide theoretical guarantees of convergence for \sol{}, our surrogate-guided approximate probability distribution-matching procedure.
+Our theoretical analysis builds upon standard proofs of Bayesian optimization convergence, with the novelty lying in adapting and proving these guarantees for non-Gaussian, tree-based surrogates under structured quantum parameter spaces, which, to our knowledge, is the first result of its kind.
 Below we present a condensed analysis; full details are given in Appendix~\ref{sec:a1}.
 We begin with assumptions on the cost function and surrogate model class.

 \begin{assumption}[Lipschitz Continuity] The true loss $f: \Theta \to \mathbb{R}$ is $L$-Lipschitz w.r.t. the $\ell_2$ norm:

 \end{assumption}

 \begin{assumption}[Bounded, Centered Noise] At step $t\ge1$ the algorithm queries $\bm{\theta}_{t}$ and observes